Guide Food

 • 24

-Most folks know about Rooftop at QT — which can be booked out for really big events — but there is also a secret little adjoining rooftop bar located atop the Melbourne hotel.
-Known as Secret Garden, this private party space can be found via a separate entrance, and it features scalloped umbrellas, garden beds, live food stations, a Mediterranean barbecue menu and damn fine city views.
+Most folks know about the Rooftop at QT — which can be booked out for large-scale events — but there is also a secret, smaller adjoining rooftop bar located atop the Melbourne hotel, known as the Secret Garden.
+This private party space can be found via a separate entrance, and it features scalloped umbrellas, garden beds, live food stations, a barbecue grill menu and damn fine city views.

 Those looking to go all out can even upgrade their menu with live station add-ons, including a burrata bar and rotisserie station.
 Pair this all with spritzes and signature cocktails, and you’ve got yourself one hell of a summer party.